 - They preserve the jawbone’s structure and strength that would otherwise diminish over the years due to the absence of a tooth.

 - They do not need specialized care.
 The basics of oral hygiene are enough to keep the implants at their best.

 - It is a slow process.
 Temporary teeth placed on a retainer may be worn over the implant site during the procedure, but for the implant to be done properly, the entire process takes time.

 - Every human body is different, and while most procedures go off without a hitch, certain complications can arise.
 Infections can happen after the surgery, and implants can fail.
 This is why it is important to do your homework ahead of time and make sure that you are a good candidate for an implant, in good general health, and only use time-tested and proven professionals.
 Remember, if it sounds too good to be true (implants in one day) then it probably is!

 - Dental implants may necessitate the inclusion of extra work like bone grafting.

 Fort Collins Dental Implants In A Nutshell

 Dental implants are an excellent tooth-replacement option.
 For many, the advantages outweigh the disadvantages and most of the limitations are also easy to mitigate.
-Employing the services of a proven professional like Tim Owens DDS, alleviates most of the downsides associated with dental implants.
+Employing the services of a proven professional like Owens Dental, alleviates most of the downsides associated with dental implants.
 In particular, the risks for infection are extremely low when professionals are used for this type of invasive procedure.
 The success rate of dental implants clocks in at over 90%.

 For more information on the dental implant procedure please visit our Fort Collins Dental Implant page: